thenexthub/Codira/docs/CompilerPerformance.md

-# Swift Compiler Performance
+# Codira Compiler Performance

-This document is a guide to understanding, diagnosing and reporting compilation-performance problems in the swift compiler.
+This document is a guide to understanding, diagnosing and reporting compilation-performance problems in the language compiler.
 That is: the speed at which the compiler compiles code, not the speed at which that code runs.

 While this guide is lengthy, it should all be relatively